tapio/live-server/README.md

 How it works
 ------------

 The server is a simple node app that serves the working directory and its subdirectories.
 It also watches the files for changes and when that happens, it sends a message through a web socket connection to the browser instructing it to reload.
 In order for the client side to support this, the server injects a small piece of JavaScript code to each requested html file.
 This script establishes the web socket connection and listens to the reload requests.
+CSS files can be refreshed without a full page reload by finding the referenced stylesheets from the DOM and tricking the browser to fetch and parse them again.

 Contributing